eibay/wdi/projects/project_one/microblog.md

 And when you paste in a link, Facebook displays data as a snippet of information about the page being linked.

 <img alt="Form after entering the link.
 There is structured information, including a title, image and description, not just a link." src="https://github.com/ga-students/guildenstern/raw/master/projects/project_one/images/snippet-after.png" width="600px" style="margin: 0 auto;"/>

-This is done automatically by Facebook using AJAX (Javascript), but we only need to get that same data and present it once our `micro_post` has been created.